2008–2009 Canadian parliamentary dispute: Polling

 An Angus Reid Strategies poll on this subject conducted on December 1 and 2, 2008, consisting of online interviews with 1,012 Canadian adults, and with a reported margin of error of 3.1%, showed that 40% of respondents agreed with the statement "The Conservative party does not deserve to continue in government", while 35% agreed with "The Conservative party deserves to continue in government", and 25% were "not sure".
 On the question "Should the opposition parties get together and topple the Conservative minority government headed by Stephen Harper?", 41% responded No, 36% Yes, and 23% not sure.
 If the government was defeated in a no-confidence vote, 37% of respondents would support a coalition of opposition parties taking power, 32% favoured holding a new election, 7% favoured an accord rather than a coalition among opposition parties, and 24% were not sure.

 A Léger Marketing poll of 2,226 people, conducted on behalf of Sun Media and released on December 4, showed a regional split on what should happen if the Harper government fell.
 Nationally, 43% of respondents preferred a new election be held, compared to 40% who favoured allowing the coalition to govern.
 In Western Canada, however, respondents were sharply opposed to the coalition, led by Albertans, who responded 71% in favour of new elections.
 Quebec showed the highest level of support for the coalition, with 58% preferring it to a new election.
 Ontario was split, with 43% preferring an election compared to 39% supporting the coalition.
 This poll also showed that 60% of Canadians were concerned that the Bloc Québécois would hold the balance of power in a coalition, compared to 35% that were not concerned, with the majority of respondents in every region, excluding Quebec, expressing concern.
-34% of those polled argued that the Conservatives were best able to handle the economic crisis, compared to 18% for the coalition.
+34% of those polled argued that the Conservatives were best able to handle the 2008 financial crisis, compared to 18% for the coalition.
 14% felt the Liberals individually were best prepared, 7% felt the NDP individually were the best choice, and 2% felt the Bloc Québécois were best.